 Contents of this article:

-Most available studies on the potential health benefits of consuming tea have used green tea.
+Most studies on the potential health benefits of tea have focused on green tea.

 Decreasing cancer risk